Jimmy McGrory: 1930s

 No honours were achieved either in 1929–30, although McGrory continued to score regularly, netting 36 goals in 29 League and Scottish Cup games.
 Injuries were by now starting to take their toll on McGrory, who was always a regular target for some brutal 'defending'.
 He missed the first six games of season 1930–31 due to such an injury.
 While the League campaign was to ultimately prove disappointing, the team had shown promise and improved on the previous seasons finish of fourth place, running eventual winners Rangers close and finishing in second place only two points behind them.
 Celtic scored 101 goals in the process, with McGrory helping himself to a very credible 36 of them in only 29 games.

-The 1930–31 Scottish Cup was to prove more fruitful all round, where he ended up with a winners medal and 8 goals from 6 games.
+The 1930–31 Scottish Cup was to prove more fruitful all round, where he ended up with a winners medal and eight goals from six games.
 In the Cup Final on 11 April 1931, he scored the opening goal in a 2–2 draw against Motherwell in front of crowd of 104,863 at Hampden Park, Glasgow.
 The replay took place on 15 April 1931, which Celtic won 4–2 thanks to two goals each from McGrory and Bertie Thomson.

 Celtic found themselves way off the pace again in the 1931–32 Scottish Division One, finishing in third place, 18 points behind champions Motherwell.
-A huge factor in Celtic's indifferent season was the death of their goalkeeper John Thomson on 5 September 1931 at Ibrox Park.
-Rangers forward Sam English collided with Thomson and his knee struck the Celtic goalkeepers temple, fracturing his skull.
+A huge factor in the indifferent season was the death of their goalkeeper John Thomson on 5 September 1931 at Ibrox Park.
+Rangers forward Sam English collided with Thomson and his knee struck the goalkeeper's temple, fracturing his skull.
 Thomson was rushed to the Victoria Infirmary in Glasgow, but died later that evening.
-The effect on the team was evident in their general performance from that point onwards.
+The effect on the Celtic team was evident in their general performance from that point onwards.
 McGrory, on top of losing a teammate and friend, was succumbing to more serious injuries and missed large chunks of the season, only playing in 22 of the 38 League games.
 He and Celtic fared little better in the Scottish Cup, again losing out to Motherwell at the first round of entry, in round three.
 The injuries put paid to his usual high goal tally, and he suffered his lowest seasonal total since his first full season in 1924–25 season, with 28 goals in 23 League and Scottish Cup games.

 On 14 March 1936, McGrory achieved the fastest hat-trick in Scottish League history, scoring three goals in less than 3 minutes, during a 5–0 win over Motherwell.
-McGrory was allowed to leave Celtic in December 1937 to become the manager of Kilmarnock, on the condition that he retired from playing.
+He was allowed to leave Celtic in December 1937 to become the manager of Kilmarnock, on the condition that he retired from playing.